homepods/klipper/moonraker/README.md

 The following startup sequence is recommened for clients which make use of the websocket:
-  - Attempt to connect to `/websocket` until successful using a timer-like mechanism
+1) Attempt to connect to `/websocket` until successful using a timer-like mechanism
-  - Once connected, query `/printer/info` (or `get_printer_info`) for the ready status.
-If not ready check `error_detected`.
-If not ready and no error, continue querying on a timer until the printer is either ready or an error is detected.
+2) Once connected, query `/printer/info` (or `get_printer_info`) for the ready status.
+   - If the response returns an error (such as 404), set a timeout for 2 seconds and try again.
+   - If the response returns success, check the result's `is_ready` attribute to determine if Klipper is ready.
-  - After the printer has identified itself as ready make subscription requests, get the current file list, etc
+     - If Klipper is ready you may proceed to request status of printer objects make subscriptions, get the file list, etc.
-  - If the websocket disconnects the client can assume that the server is shutdown.
-    It should consider the printer's state to be NOT ready and try reconnecting to the websocket until successful, repeating the above steps.
+     - If not ready check `error_detected` to see if Klippy has experienced an error.
+       - If an error is detected it might be wise to prompt the user.
+You can get a description of the error from the `message` attribute
+       - If no error then re-request printer info in 2s.
+- Repeat step 2s until Klipper reports ready.
+T
+- Client's should watch for the `notify_klippy_state_changed` event.
+If it reports disconnected then Klippy has either been stopped or restarted.
+In this instance the client should repeat the steps above to determine when klippy is ready.

 ## API